MicrosoftDocs/azure-monitor-docs/articles/service-health/security-advisories-elevated-access.md

 ---
 title: Elevated access for viewing Security Advisories
-description: This article details an upcoming change that requires users to obtain elevated access roles in order to view Security Advisory details ms.topic: conceptual ms.date: 10/10/2023
+description: This article details a change that requires users to obtain elevated access roles in order to view Security Advisory details ms.topic: conceptual ms.date: 10/10/2023
 ---

 # Elevated access for viewing Security Advisories

-This article details an upcoming change that requires users to obtain elevated access roles in order to view Security Advisory details on Azure Service Health.
+This article details a change that requires users to obtain elevated access roles in order to view Security Advisory details on Azure Service Health.

 ## What are Security Advisories?